The Voice Kids (Russian TV series) season 2

 The second season of the Russian reality talent show The Voice Kids premiered on February 13, 2015 on Channel One.
-Dmitry Nagiev returned as the show's presenter.
 Dima Bilan, Pelageya and Maxim Fadeev returned as coaches.
-Sabina Mustaeva won the competition and Maxim Fadeev became the winning coach for the second time.
+Dmitry Nagiev returned as the show's presenter, Anastasiya Chevazhevskaya replaced Natalia Vodianova as a co-presenter.

+Sabina Mustaeva was announced the winner on April 17, 2015, marking Maxim Fadeev's second win as a coach, thus expanding his winning streak to two seasons in a row.
+Sabina became the first participant to win, getting to the Final from the new Live Extra round (Maxim Fadeev didn't choose her after The Sing-offs).
+All finalists getting to the Final from the Live Extra round.

 Coaches and presenters

 Dima Bilan, Pelageya, and Maxim Fadeev return for their second season as coaches.
 Dmitry Nagiev return for his second season as a presenter.
-Anastasia Chevazhevskaya replaced Natalia Vodianova as a co-presenter.
+Anastasia Chevazhevskaya, who was in Dima Bilan's team from 1st season of «The Voice Russia» replaced Natalia Vodianova as a co-presenter.